jrfonseca/drmingw/README.md

 ## Command Line Options

 The following table describes the Dr. Mingw command-line options.
-All comand-line options are case-sensitive.
+All command-line options are case-sensitive.

 | Short          | Long                   | Action |
 | -------------- | ---------------------- | ------ |